Pratik-ahirrao/Save-the-attack/README.md

 a few).<br />
 The data collected ensures total user privacy.<br />
 The task is to save this virtual attack!<br />

+The dataset for the required big data problem can be found in this [link](https://www.google.com)